Here is a dental first aid checklist that is helpful for parents to go over with their babysitter.

 If there is pain or swelling associated with a dental emergency, make sure you do not administer aspirin or any other medications that contain aspirin.
 Aspirin can cause bleeding.
 Seek a doctor’s advice before giving any medications.

 Tongue or Lip Abrasions

-Clean the injured area with a clean and moist cloth, and apply pressure with cold compress.
+Clean the injured area with a clean and moist cloth, and apply pressure with a cold compress.
 Give the child a popsicle to gently suck on.
 It will reduce swelling.
 If the bleeding does not stop, seek medical attention immediately.

 Chipped or Broken Tooth

 Rinse the mouth with warm water, and use a cold compress.
 Keep the broken piece of tooth in milk, and take it to the dentist’s office.

 If there is something stuck between the teeth, do not try too hard to remove it.
 Use dental floss to gently remove it.
 If that does work, call the dentist.

 Toothaches are often caused by a tooth infection, decay or a combination of both.
 If the child is complaining of tooth pain, rinse their mouth with warm water and gently floss between teeth.
 If pain still persists, call a dentist.

 Hold the broken tooth by the crown (chewing surface) and if the root is soiled, rinse it with warm water.
 If there are any tissue fragments, leave them intact.
 Just place the tooth back into its socket if it is not too painful, and hold it in its right place.
 If you cannot do it, keep the tooth in a container of saliva or milk.
 Take the injured child to a St. Louis pediatric dentist immediately.